Yubisaki Milk Tea

+Yubisaki Milk Tea (ゆびさきミルクティー, Yubisaki Miruku Tī) is a Japanese manga by Tomochika Miyano.
+It was serialized in Hakusensha's seinen manga magazine Young Animal between December 2002 and March 2010, with its chapters collected in 10 tankōbon volumes.
+The series focuses on a boy whose hobby is cross-dressing and the lives of those around him whom he affects whether he is dressed up or not.
+The manga was licensed in North America by Tokyopop.

 Plot

 Yubisaki Milk Tea revolves around Yoshinori Ikeda, a high school student, who is one day convinced to fill in for his sister for a modeling job while she went on a date.
 He cross-dresses in his first female outfit as a bride, before ultimately discovering that he enjoys dressing like a girl.
 He has a young childhood friend named Hidari Morii that he is interested in, but he is unsure of his feelings, as there is another girl he likes in his own class—Minamo Kurokawa.
 Incidentally, Minamo is the class head, and top student, but she has trouble opening up to people, especially men, due to an incident in her past.
 Yoshinori remedies this by dressing up, when he is able to become Yuki—the name he chose for himself in feminine form.
 As the story goes on, Yoshinori is still unable to choose which of the two girls he likes more and all the while feelings of love between everyone are growing ever stronger.